PhantomCloak/DanbooruImageDownloader/README.md

 ## How to use
 <br/>

-Example command that downloads images that tagged with hatsune miku
+Example command that downloads images tagged with hatsune miku
 ```
 ./DanbooruImageDownloader --tag hatsune_miku --page-limit 1
 ```